ElixirCan/phoenix-intro/markdown/presentation.md

 This now masks our input and will label the form with the name password rather than encrypted_password

-now open app.html.eex under lib/blog_web/templates/layout/app.html.eex and find the header tag and delete everything in there we can replace the header with a link to sign up as a user with the line
+now open app.html.eex under ```lib/blog_web/templates/layout/app.html.eex ``` find the header tag and delete everything in there so we can put a link to sign up as a user

+---

 ```elixir
 <%= link "Sign up", to: Routes.user_path(@conn, :new) %>